mansunkuo/code-stingray/README.md

 ```

 ## CLI usage
-The code-stingray CLI helps you understand the impact of code changes by comparing two commits.
+Code Stingray CLI helps you understand the impact of code changes by comparing two commits.
 It integrates with various platforms like Google Cloud and GitHub to provide context and streamline analysis within your development workflow.

 This CLI has two levels of subcommands:
 ```bash